PERSONAL FINANCE |

 DESCRIPTION

-Students investigate the relationship between risk and return in investing.
-They begin by investing $1,000 in a low risk money market fund.
-They also purchase $1,000 worth of a stock mutual fund.
-Students then run simulated time forward and compare the returns from the two funds.
-The students then examine the month-to-month volatility of their two investments over time.
-Students discover that the fund with the higher return over time also had the higher volatility.
-Finally, students invest in the stock fund to reach an investment goal over time.
+Students will investigate the relationship between risk and return when investing.
+First, students will invest $1,000 in a low-risk money market fund.
+Students will then purchase $1,000 in a stock-based mutual fund.
+After running the simulated time forward, the returns of the two funds will be compared.
+Then, students will examine the volatility of their two investments over a period of multiple months.
+Students will learn that, over time, the higher return fund also has the higher volatility.
+Finally, students will invest in a stock-based mutual fund to reach their investment goal.

 LEARNING OBJECTIVES

-• Students will understand the difference between a money market mutual fund and a stock fund.
+- Students will distinguish between a money market fund, mutual fund, and a stock fund.

-• Students will be able to compute percentage return based on the beginning and ending value of an investment.
+- Students will calculate percentage return based on the beginning and ending values of an investment.

-• Students will understand the concept of volatility (risk) in an investment.
+- Students will describe the concept of volatility (risk) in an investment.

-• Students will grasp the relationship between risk and return in investing.
+- Students will explain the relationship between risk and return in investing.

 TIME